michelrandahl/cv/README.md

 - **_Technologies:_** C#, Javascript, HTML5, MSSQL, ASP MVC

 **Military Service in the Royal Danish Navy, postman** _(2006 - 2009)_
-- Approximately 3 years break from gymnasie where I was employed fulltime as a postman, and volounteered for 5 months of military service in the Royal Danish Navy.
+- Approximately 3 years break from gymnasie.
+Working as a postman, and volounteered for 4-5 months of military service in the Royal Danish Navy.

 ## Education